darwinwilmut/Freshwork-Assignment/Readme.md

     # it takes key and value as the parameter
     create('key',value)

-    # the deafult time to live value is 0 which means None.
+    # the default time to live value is 0 which means None.
     # you can set time to live property
     # it takes integer value (seconds) as the parameter
     set_delay(seconds)